dancer1325/backstage/docs/features/search/concepts.md

 ### Search Engines

-Backstage Search isn't a search engine itself, rather, it provides an interface between your Backstage instance and a Search Engine of your choice.
-More concretely, a `SearchEngine` is an interface whose concrete implementations facilitate communication with different search engines (like Elasticsearch, Lunr, Solr, etc).
-This abstraction exists in order to support your organization's needs.
+* Backstage Search
+  * != search engine -- _Example:_ Elasticsearch, Lunr, Solr, etc --
+  * 👁️ == interface, between your Backstage instance -- and a -- Search Engine of your choice 👁️ /
+    * implementation / search engines

-Out of the box, Backstage Search comes pre-packaged with an in-memory search engine implementation built on top of Lunr.
+  * 👁️comes with in-memory search engine implementation | Lunr 👁️

 ### Query Translators

-Because you can bring your own search engine, and because search engines have very unique and robust query languages themselves, there needs to be a translation layer between an abstract search query (containing search terms, filters, and document types) into a concrete search query that is specific to a search engine.

-Search Engines come pre-packaged with simple translators that do rudimentary transformations of search terms and filters, but you may want to provide your own to help tune search results in the context of your organization.
+* == translation layer /
+  * concrete query language -- abstract query language
+    * Reason: 🧠you can bring ANY search engine / have it's own query language  🧠
+  * come with Search Engines

 ### Documents and Indices

-"Document" is an abstract concept representing something that can be found by searching for it.
-A document can represent a software entity, a TechDocs page, etc. Documents are made up of metadata fields, at a minimum including a title, text, and location (as in a URL).
+* "Document"
+  * := abstract concept / -- can be found by -- searching for it
+    * can represent
+      * software entity,
+      * TechDocs page,
+      * ...
+  * == metadata fields + title + text + location (_Example:_ URL)
+* index

-An index is a collection of such documents of a given type.
+  * == collection of documents / given type

 ### Collators

-You need to be able to search something!
-Collators are the way to define what can be searched.
-Specifically, they're readable object streams of documents that conform to a minimum set of fields (including a document title, location, and text), but which can contain any other fields as defined by the collator itself.
+* := way to define what can be searched /
+  * readable object streams of documents / -- conform a -- minimum set of fields
+  * -- responsible for --
+    * defining documents of a type
-One collator is responsible for defining and collecting documents of a type.
+    * collecting documents of a type
+* "default" collator
+  * provided by some plugins -- _Example:_ Catalog Backend --

-Some plugins, like the Catalog Backend, provide so-called "default" collator factories which you can use out-of-the-box to start searching across Backstage quickly.
+  * == factories to start searching across Backstage quickly

 ### Decorators

+* == transform streams /
+  * place between collator (read stream) -- & -- indexer (write stream) | indexing process
+  * uses
-Sometimes you want to add extra information to a set of documents in your search index that the collator may not be aware of.
-For example, the Software Catalog knows about software entities, but it may not know about their usage or quality.
+    * add extra information -- to a -- set of documents | search index

-Decorators are transform streams which sit between a collator (read stream) and an indexer (write stream) during the indexing process.
-It can be used to add extra fields to documents as they are being collated and indexed.
-This extra metadata could then be used to bias search results or otherwise improve the search experience in your Backstage instance.

-In addition to adding extra metadata, decorators (like any transform stream) can also be used to remove metadata, filter out, or even add extra documents at index-time.
+      * _Example:_ add usage or quality of software entities | Software Catalog
+      * -> can be used to search
+    * remove metadata,
+    * filter out,
+    * add extra documents | index-time

 ### The Scheduler

+* TODO:
 There are many ways a search index could be built and maintained, but Backstage Search chooses to completely rebuild indices on a schedule.
 Different collators can be configured to refresh at different intervals, depending on how often the